SS Fiscus: Building

 Fiscus was registered in Cardiff, managed by W.H.
 Seager & Co Ltd and owned by another of William Seager's companies, Tempus Shipping Co, Ltd.

 Wartime career

 Fiscus was sailing in convoys by May 1940, when she sailed in Convoy OB 152 from Port of Liverpool as far as Canada and then continued unescorted to Charleston, South Carolina.
-In July 1940 she brought a cargo of scrap iron across the North Atlantic to the UK via Bermuda, where she joined Convoy BHX 55 and Halifax, Nova Scotia, where BHX 55 joined Convoy HX 55.
+In July 1940 she brought a cargo of scrap iron across the North Atlantic to the United Kingdom via Bermuda, where she joined Convoy BHX 55 and Halifax, Nova Scotia, where BHX 55 joined Convoy HX 55.
 In September Fiscus again crossed to North America, this time in Convoy OB 208 from Liverpool to Canada.

 Convoy SC 7 and sinking

 Early in October 1940 Fiscus left Trois-Rivières, Quebec, carrying a cargo of steel, timber and a deck cargo of crated aircraft bound for the River Clyde in Scotland.
 Her Master was Ebenezer Williams.
 She went via Sydney, Nova Scotia, where she joined Convoy SC 7 which was bound for Liverpool.
 SC 7 left Sydney on 5 October.
 At first the convoy had only one escort ship, the Hastings-class sloop HMS Scarborough.
 A wolf pack of U-boats found the convoy on 16 October and quickly overwhelmed it, sinking many ships over the next few days.